tuesy/carrierwave-audio/README.md

   process :convert => [output_format, output_options]
 ```

-`output_format` - Optional.
+`output_format` - Accepts a symbol.
 The only currently available option is the default, `:mp3`.

 `output_options` - Optional.
 Sox options for the output file (see [ruby-sox](https://github.com/TMXCredit/ruby-sox) and the [SoX documentation](http://sox.sourceforge.net/sox.pdf)).
 Defaults to: